 - Work with the teaching team in a positive, professional manner.

-- Team with parents, co-workers and administration to provide the best support for the children through sharing information in a professional and confidential manner.
+- Team with parents, co-workers, and administration to provide the best support for the children by sharing information professionally and confidently.

 - Assist students individually or in small groups with lessons/activities.

 - Assist children with toilet training when applicable.

 - Have positive interactions with each child daily during circle time, centers, snacks, lunchtime, playground, free play, etc., to create a positive learning environment.

 - Maintain daily attendance and submit your attendance sheets to the office on Friday at the end of each week.